Bicheng-G/bicheng.me/pages/posts/domain-email.md

 ## SMTP Server

 A SMTP server is basically a way for you to send email.
-While I was working on my previous project, I learn about Resend from [Cali's post](https://cali.so/blog/guide-for-cloning-my-site#f6ecf0edede3).
+While I was working on [my previous project](https://bicheng.me/posts/baking-my-personal-blog), I learn about Resend from [Cali's post](https://cali.so/blog/guide-for-cloning-my-site#f6ecf0edede3).
 It provides free tier for startup companies, and is definitely good enough for personal use.

 Let's head over to the Resend dashboard now to create and get our API key:

 1. Go to the Resend official website
-2. Sign up or Log in.
+2. Sign up or Log in
-3. Click on "Add an API Key".
+3. Click on "Add an API Key"
 4. Verify your domain

 It's that simple!
 Let's copy the API key - we'll need it later when configuring Gmail.